JRWynneIII/AccelLinAlgebraLibraries/README.md

 ###LAPACK
 ---------

-LAPACK is a CPU based linear algebra library that is provided in the `cray-libsci` module that is loaded by default when any of the programming environment modules (`PrgEnv-*`) are loaded.
-This module works will any programming environment
+LAPACK is a CPU based linear algebra library. `cray-libsci`, which includes LAPACK routines, is loaded by default when any of the programming environment modules (`PrgEnv-*`) are loaded.
+Thus calls to LAPACK functions will work for programs compiled by the wrappers provided with the programming environments.

 ####Fortran
 ------------
 #####Compiling